fb

 What AbilityFirst actually does

 AbilityFirst supports people with intellectual and developmental disabilities — and their families — through programs built around independence, social connection, and personal growth.
-With more than 250 employees and programs spanning Southern California, the organization provides life-changing opportunities that help individuals build confidence and experience belonging, not as recipients of charity, but as full participants in community life.
-That distinction is the through-line from Lawrence Frank’s founding impulse to the work being done today.
+With more than 250 employees and program centers throughout Greater Los Angeles, plus a fully accessible sleepaway camp in the San Bernardino National Forest, the organization provides life-changing opportunities that help individuals build confidence and experience belonging — not as recipients of charity, but as full participants in community life.
+That framing is the through-line from Frank and Dietrich’s founding impulse to the work being done today.

 Sergio Rizzo-Fontanesi